dirkleas/rackcli/README.md

 How does rackcli fit into a typical rack workflow?
 YMMV, but I'll be using rackcli alongside rack so I can bounce down to my shell prompt, kick off a rackcli command or two, then back to rack for a quick *File+Revert* to revert to the updated patch file (of course I regularly hit *META-S* to save my wigglz) -- walah, instant magic!

+To get a sense of how the fork and plugin modules work, check out the rackcli/r4xH4x [lab videos](https://www.youtube.com/channel/UCv-mq6lyycCbvbQiZclik7Q).

 Here's the highlight reel for features under active development or beta-ready (see [Issues](https://github.com/dirkleas/rackcli/issues) marked "enhancement" for many more under serious consideration -- or add submit your own ideas/requests):

 **Rack Features**